 Disjoint Sets (Union-Find)

-data structure) is a data structure that stores a collection of disjoint (non-overlapping) Sets [1].
+A Disjoint Set (also known as a Union-Find data structure) is a data structure that stores a collection of disjoint (non-overlapping) Sets [1].

 For example: